wfjm/w11/doc/INSTALL.md

   [INSTALL_fx2_support.md](INSTALL_fx2_support.md).

-- for doxygen documentation an up-to-date installation of doxygen is required, version 1.8.3.1 or later
+- for doxygen documentation an up-to-date installation of doxygen is required, version 1.8.3.1 or later.

 ### <a id="envvar">Setup environment variables</a>